 Ingredients: What’s better on a cool fall night than a warm mug of hot chocolate?
 Perhaps this metabolism-boosting recipe for it from Stephanie Gerber at Hello Glow, which can be made in a slow cooker.
 Unsweetened almond milk, cinnamon, dark chocolate, cocoa powder, coconut cream, and coconut sugar are just a few of the ingredients in every cup.

-Quick Tip: “Coconut cream is high in saturated fat, which makes it excellent at curbing hunger and boosting metabolism,” Stephanie Gerber notes.
+Quick Tip: “Coconut cream is high in saturated fat, which makes it excellent at curbing hunger and boosting metabolism,” Gerber notes.